yamcs/yamcs/README.md

 ## License

 Yamcs is licensed under Affero GPLv3.
-The yamcs-client and yamcs-api modules are licensed under LGPLv3.

 For commercial licensing please contact [Space Applications Services](https://www.spaceapplications.com) with your use case.